-2 1 4: Regulations for World, Olympic and Paralympic Title Competition 4.7.1.2 The closing date for applications to stage the Para TT Championships shall be specified by the Executive Committee and notified to all Associations, giving a least 6 months' notice.
-4.7.1.3 All applications shall be considered by the Executive Committee together with the report of the Selection Committee Competition Department, if applicable on vonues for the occasion in question.
+.
+4: Regulations for World, Olympic and Paralympic Title Competition 4.7.1.2 The closing date for applications to stage the Para TT Championships shall be specified by the Executive Committee and notified to all Associations, giving a least 6 months' notice.
+4.7.1.3 All applications shall be considered by the Executive Committee together with the report of the Selection Committee Competition Department, if applicable on venues for the occasion in question.
 4.7.1.4 Where necessary, the Executive Committee may ask one or more members of the appropriate Committee to visit the country of an Association applying for the right to organise the Para TT Championships to satisfy themselves as to the adequacy of the proposed playing and other arrangements; the cost of such visits shall be borne by that Association.
 4.7.1.5 If, after an option has been granted, circumstances change in such a way as to be likely to prejudice the satisfactory conduct of the Para TT Championships the option may be revoked by the Executive Committee prior to the Para TT Championships.
 4.7.2 Responsibilities of Organisers 4.7.2.1 An Association granted the right to organise the Para TT Championships hereafter referred to as the "organisers" shall be responsible for conducting them in accordance with the Laws of Table Tennis, the Regulations fo International Competitions and the Regulations for World Title Competitions, as modified or supplemented by any directives authorised by the Board of Directors.
-4 .7.2.2 Organisers shall provide accommodation and meals from the evening before the Para TT Championships begin until the morning after the Para TT Championships end for: 4.7.2.2.1 members of the ITTF Executive Committee and the Para Table Tennic Committee; 4.7.2.2.2 International Umpires and Referees from other Associations invited ir accordance with directives issued by the ITTF; 4.7.2.2.3 five international classifiers invited in accordance with directives issued by the ITTF; 4.7.2.2.4 up to 3 members of the ITTF staff.
-4 .7.2.3 If the business of the ITTF extends outside the period of the Para TT Championships the period of hospitality for these entitled to participate in such business shall be extended correspondingly.
+4.7.2.2 Organisers shall provide accommodation and meals from the evening before the Para TT Championships begin until the morning after the Para TT Championships end for: 4.7.2.2.1 members of the ITTF Executive Committee and the Para Table Tennic Committee; 4.7.2.2.2 International Umpires and Referees from other Associations invited in accordance with directives issued by the ITTF; 47223 47224 up to 3 members of the ITTF staff.
+4.7.2.3 If the business of the ITTF extends outside the period of the Para T Championships the period of hospitality for those entitled to participate in such business shall be extended correspondingly.
 4.7.2.4 Organisers shall provide free medical care and medicine for all participants, bu each Association must insure its players and officials against illness and injur- for the duration of the Para TT Championships.